Government Degree College, Sopore: Campus

-Since 1951, college has developed into a multi-faculty institution with faculty of Arts, Science, Commerce and Management and Computer Applications, all manned by academics with considerable potential, research and teaching experience.
+Since 1951, the college has developed into a multi-faculty institution with faculty of Arts, Science, Commerce and Management and Computer Applications, all staffed by academics with research and teaching experience.

 From Left: Department of Tourism, Washroom, Canteen, Male Staff Room, Gymnasium.

 This college is housing IGNOU Study Centre since January, 2000 that provides platform for providing education to large segment of population through distance mode.

 The campus features a main building along with a variety of specialized structures to support academic and extracurricular activities.
 These include the Admissions Block, Science Block (housing the Botany and Chemistry departments as well as classrooms), Geo-sciences Building, Commerce and Management Studies Building, Computer Applications and IT Building, Department of Tourism & Travel Management Building, Biotechnology Department Building, Examination Block, Laboratory Building, and a Canteen.

 Pinkayathon 2024 (The Annual Breast Cancer Awareness Mega Event of Kashmir) held at GDC Sopore.

 The campus also includes a Gymnasium, multiple washroom facilities, and a well-equipped library with a dedicated reading room for newspapers, magazines, and other materials.
 For cultural and recreational events, the college offers a decorated auditorium and an indoor stadium, supported by an active Sports Department.
 Additionally, the Botany Department maintains a botanical garden with a lily pond and an array of tree species.
 Greenhouse, Fern-house and Herbal Garden are installed in the presently existing Botanical Garden.
 Solar Park for college, fair price shop equipped with stationery items are coming up in the campus. fast food facilities, Internet facilities /Broadband facilities and An EDUSAT facilities connected with main hub at Srinagar has been made functional.

 For e-governance of admissions, examinations and internet connectivity, the University of Kashmir has raised facility by erecting the towers and providing gadgetry support.
 College Library has Automation Support.